LacunaOmnibus/MontyLacuna/README.md

 This is essentially a port of the Perl Games::Lacuna::Client module to Python.

 ## TBD
-- ships_report.py doesn't appear to be reporting on fighters that have been recalled from a deployment
-  - Are we just reporting on Docked ships?
-If so, the report should have the option of displaying other tasks, and should make clear what it's displaying.
 - see stats.py for how methods should be documented throughout.
 - Ack through everything for "CHECK" and fix.
   - Even if you find no CHECK marks, leave this list item here.
 I have a tendency to